N-dogg/Annual-Report-Readability/README.md

 Process
 -------------
 Begin by importing and extracting all text from each PDF to create a corpus.
-Then proceed to lemmatize each word and remove 'stop-words'
+Proceed to lemmatize each word and remove 'stop-words'
 For this round of experimentation we have only compared financial statments from the same company accross time.
 Noting that domain specific words will vary across companies, potentially skewing results.

 The process is also memory intensive with the amount of pairs needing to be held represented by the following equation.